-From an internal perspective, Good Education Group has gone from strength to strength.
+From an internal perspective, Good Education Media has gone from strength to strength.
 The launch of The Good Careers Guide, new websites for The Good Universities Guide and Studies in Australia and a successful roadshow of Australian Career Service Seminars were all significant milestones in 2016, as was the celebration of our very first birthday in October!

 With more students, families and jobseekers utilising our services than ever before, and fostered integral relationships within the industry, we’ve enjoyed a successful 12 months and look forward to an ever better year in 2017!

-Chris Lester is Good Education Group’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
+Chris Lester is Good Education Media’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
 Chris is passionate about education as he believes education facilitates our learning, knowledge and skill development, not just in the classroom but in the wider world around us.
 Learn more about Chris.